-3015 Colvin Street

-Alexandria, VA 22314
+3015 Colvin Street Alexandria, VA 22314 (703) 600-7600

-(703) 600-7600

-Associate in an Broke

 Accreditation on Probation

 Nationally accredited by National Accrediting Commissions of Career Arts & Sciences (NACCAS).
 The National Accrediting Commission of Career Arts and Sciences (NACCAS) is recognized by the United States Department of Education as a national accrediting agency for postsecondary school and departments of cosmetology arts and sciences, and massage therapy, including those offered via Distance Education.